orangeduck/Cello-Website/pages/learn-installation.md

       gcc (rubenvb-4.7.2-release) 4.7.2
       ...

-You should see something similar to the above.
-Once this is the case, browse to the directory in which you unzipped the source distribution and run the
+If it doesn't throw an error you've installed it successfully.
+Once this is the case, browse to  the directory in which you unzipped the source distribution and run the following:
-following:

     $ ls
-      INSTALL.md  Makefile   examples tests
-      LICENSE.md  README.md  include  src
+      LICENSE.md  Makefile  README.md  examples  include  src  tests
     $ make
       ...